 A limit on cash payments to prevent tax fraud entered into force in 2012 when the Spanish government passed Law 7/2012 of 29 October.
 Under this law, cash payments of €2,500 or more cannot be made in transactions in which at least one of the parties is a company or professional.
-On 13 October 2020, the Spanish Council of Ministers approved a new draft law on measures to prevent and counter tax fraud, which has been submitted for parliamentary approval.
-If approved, the draft law will, among other measures, further reduce the above-mentioned limit on cash payments to €1,000.
+This limit has been lowered to €1,000 by Law 11/2021 of 9 July on measures to prevent and combat tax fraud, transposing Council Directive (EU) 2016/1164 of 12 July 2016.

 Deposit accounts and overdrafts